-As we sweat through yet another period of high temperatures, exercise might be the last thing you want to do.
+As we sweat through yet another period of record-high temperatures in Europe, exercise might be the last thing you want to do.

-But just because it’s hot out doesn’t mean you need to bin your workout routine completely, if you normally exercise and feel the need for some physical activity.
+But remaining healthy is paramount, and just because it’s hot out doesn’t mean you need to bin your usual workout routine completely if you normally exercise and feel the need for some physical activity.

 Of course, to be absolutely safe, you should avoid unnecessary physical exertion during a heatwave, says Oliver Gibson, Senior Lecturer in Exercise Physiology at Brunel University London.